lydiaYchen/25TrustAI/README.md

-Lydia can be always reached at **lydiaychen@ieee.org**.
+Lydia can be always reached at **lydiaychen@ieee.org**, and Christos at Christos **christos.dimitrakakis@unine.ch**.
 In order to get prompt response about the course, put the email title starting with [TAI25]

 ##  <a name='Learningobjectives'></a>Learning objectives
-- To prepare the base for master thesis.
+- Gain technical and practical skills to prepare for a master's thesis in AI.

-- To argue and reason about Trustworthy AI from the model and system perspective.
+- Analyze trustworthy AI from both model and system perspectives.

-- Generative AI I
-- Generative AI 2
-- RL 1
-- RL 2
+- Understand core techniques for detecting deepfakes across modalities.

+- Explore algorithms for selecting and evaluating generative AI models.

+- Assess privacy risks associated with generative AI and its outputs.